 4 – Hair appliances: Clean surfaces on blow dryers and curling irons each time you use them.
 If the family shares these things, clean between users.

 5 – Sanitize the air: Use a UV-C light technology air sanitizer.
-We have purchased three of the “Germ Guardian” models shown here for our bathrooms, and they not only stop development of organisms such as bacteria or viruses, they quietly clean the air of odors without using chemicals.
-I am sensitive to chemicals so this is a lifesafer.
+Since 2015, we have purchased three of the “Germ Guardian” models shown here.
+We use them in our bathrooms.
+They not only stop the development of organisms such as bacteria or viruses, but they quietly clean the air of odors without using chemicals.
+I am sensitive to chemicals, so this is a lifesaver.
 (We also take one traveling to help with smelly hotel rooms).
-We bought them back in October 2015.
 With 24-hour-a-day use for the last five years, one finally died, but the other two are going strong!

 6 Often-Used Electronics That Get Very Dirty:

-- Computing: Your computer, notepad or laptop mouse, mousepad, and keyboard get dirty.
-Use screen cleaner on the screens and windex or similar on the durable parts.
+- Computing: Your computer, notepad, laptop mouse, mouse pad, and keyboard get dirty.
+Use screen cleaner on the screens and Windex or similar on the durable parts.

-- Music: Headphones, earbuds and VR Headsets need frequent cleaning.
-Like eyeglasses, you don’t want to use Windex on many of these devices.
+- Music: Headphones, earbuds, and VR Headsets need frequent cleaning.
+You don’t want to use Windex on many of these devices, like eyeglasses.